vidardb/docs/docs/faq.md

 ## What client driver can I use to work with VidarDB?

 VidarDB reuses the frontend of PostgreSQL, so the client drivers for PostgreSQL can also work with VidarDB without code change.
-Languages such as Java, C++, Python and C#/.Net are all supported.
+Languages such as Java, C++, Python, Go and C#/.Net are all supported.

 ## Does VidarDB support SQL?